- Corporate image and corporate reputation are subjective perceptions that affect how people see and interact with your business.

-- Even if you have a good corporate reputation, a poor company image can hurt your revenues.
+- Even if you have a good corporate reputation, a poor company image can hurt revenues.

 - Incorporating image consulting into your reputation management strategy can improve your brand’s reach and success.

-But there are important differences between the two.
-Your corporate image represents a specific subset of perceptions about your company’s products and how they make people feel.
-A corporate image is based on an impression or accepted idea – it doesn’t involve the research, consideration, and knowledge that are at the basis of your corporate reputation.
+But there are important differences.
+Your corporate image represents specific perceptions about your company’s products and how they make people feel.
+It's based on an impression or accepted idea – it doesn’t involve the research, consideration and knowledge that are at the basis of your corporate reputation.
 It's an initial impression or gut reaction that people have and can also be shaped by society, fads and public opinion.

-Your corporate reputation is a broader concept that includes perceptions of a company’s products and services, how the company and its leadership operate overall, and how the company treats its customers, employees, community, and the environment.
+Your corporate reputation is a broader concept that includes perceptions of a company’s products and services and how the company and its leadership operate.
+It incorporates how the company treats its customers, employees, community and the environment.
 It's based more on facts, history and research.